soupi/learn-haskell-blog-generator/src/06-errors_and_files/04-implementation.md

 > It was an iterative process of writing code, refactoring, splitting functions, changing
 > type signatures, and more.
 When solving a coding problem, start small and simple,
 > do the thing that works, and refactor it when it makes sense and makes the code clearer
 > and more modular.
-In Haskell we pride ourselves in our ability to refactor code and improve
+In Haskell, we pride ourselves in our ability to refactor code and improve
 > it over time, and that principle holds when writing new software as well!

 ## New module

 Let's create a new module, `HsBlog.Directory`, which will be responsible for handling directories and multiple files.
-From this module we will export the `convertDirectory` and `buildIndex` functions we've defined before:
+From this module, we will export the `convertDirectory` and `buildIndex` functions we've defined before:

 ```hs